 Improper installation location is the primary reason for heat pump noise complaints.

-Manufacturers allow as much as 50 feet from the furnace to the outdoor unit and sometimes even more can be allowed and still maintain warranties.
+Manufacturers allow as much as 50 feet from the furnace to the outdoor unit, and sometimes even more can be allowed and still maintain warranties.

 Your installer will know the proper size and length for refrigeration lines to the outdoor unit.

-Building fences around units to quite them down offers another set of obstacles.
+Building fences around units to quiet them down offers another set of obstacles.
 Airflow around the unit should not be impeded.
 Designing fencing that allows all the air a heat pump needs to stay efficient is critical.

 Forward Swept Fan Blades For Quieter Heat Pump Operation